DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 VirtualBox Guest Additions: Starting.
 ```

-- Reboot virtual machine system
+17. Shutdown the virtual machine
-`reboot`
+`shutdown`

-- Uncomment the `synchweb.vm.synced_folder "src/", "/var/www/sites/"` line of code in the `{path_to_synchweb}/vagrant/centos/Vagrantfile` to allow folder/files sync when vagrant is restarted
+1. Uncomment the `synchweb.vm.synced_folder "src/", "/var/www/sites/synchweb"` line of code in the `{path_to_synchweb-devel-env}/vagrant/centos/Vagrantfile` to allow folder/files sync when vagrant is restarted
-  - The `src/` path of that line should match the path where you cloned the synchweb repository earlier.
-If it is in the `path_to_synchweb}/vagrant/centos/src` folder then you can leave it as it is.
+  - The `src/` path of that line should be changed to point to the location of the SynchWeb repository

-- Restart the virtual machine using the command `vagrant reload` to enable virtual box sync the local synchweb files with the guest machine.
+  cloned earlier (relative paths are ok).

-- To stop the vagrant machine from running just type `vagrant suspend`
+19. Restart the virtual machine using the command `vagrant reload` (outside of the VM) to enable the local synchweb files to be sync'd with the guest machine

-Click [here](https://www.if-not-true-then-false.com/2010/install-virtualbox-guest-additions-on-fedora-centos-red-hat-rhel/) to see more of how it is installed
+1. To stop the vagrant machine from running just type `vagrant suspend`

 ## Connecting to the database

 To connect to the database with a database client, you would need to create a new port forwarding entry for the virtual machine on virtual box.

-- Select the Synchweb machine in virtual box
+- Select the synchweb machine in virtualbox
 - Click on the `settings` menu, a dialog box will appear
 - Select the `Network` tab and ensure you are on the `Adapter 1` tab
-- Click on port forwarding, a new dialog box will appear
+- Expand '`Advanced` and click on `Port Forwarding`.
+A new dialog box will appear.
 - Click on the "+" icon on the screen and then enter the required values for the database port
   - name can be anything
   - protocol: `TCP`